Ways Hazardous Chemicals Can Cause Injury

 The Husband & Wife Law Team has been listed among the Top Lawyers by North Valley Magazine.
 Mark Breyer was selected by the American Institute of Personal Injury Attorneys as one of the 10 Best Personal Injury Attorneys in Arizona for Client Satisfaction.
 Our firm settles or wins 98% of our cases.

-Contact us at (602) 457-6222 to get a team of skilled legal advocates in your corner if you have suffered serious injuries caused by exposure to hazardous chemicals.
+Contact us at (602) 457-6222 to get a team of skilled legal advocates in your corner if you have suffered serious injuries caused by exposure to hazardous chemicals in Phoenix.

 Get Help Now